pompymandislian/Scratch-Model-Machine-Learning/README.md

-# How to used this model:
+# How to use this model:
 ---

 ## KNN Model Example